BTZ black hole: Properties

 Since (2+1)-dimensional gravity has no Newtonian limit, one might fear that the BTZ black hole is not the final state of a gravitational collapse.
-It was however shown, that this black hole could arise from collapsing matter and we can calculate the energy-moment tensor of BTZ as same as (3+1) black holes. section 3 Black Holes and Gravitational Collapse.
+It was however shown, that this black hole could arise from collapsing matter and we can calculate the energy-moment tensor of BTZ as same as (3+1) black holes.

 The BTZ solution is often discussed in the realm on (2+1)-dimensional quantum gravity.